 A course of study in Computer Systems Desktop Support will include training on basic hardware and operating systems.
-Learn skills such as installing, building, upgrading, repairing, configuring, troubleshooting, and preventive maintenance, as well as soft skills, security, and networking.
+This will cover skills such as installing, building, upgrading, repairing, configuring, troubleshooting, and preventive maintenance.
+Additional areas of training include soft skills, security, and networking.